 Omis is perfectly connected with the rest of Europe via Split airport (40 km to the Northwest) and a newly constructed and modern highway.
 Omis is connected with Split by Adriatic road and frequent bus lines.
-Town is only approximately 190 km far from Dubrovnik, a world famous tourist destination.
+The town is only approximately 190 km far from Dubrovnik, a world-famous tourist destination.
 If you decide to visit Dubrovnik by car, you will need two and a half to three hours drive on a recently constructed highway.
 In 2014, highway Split – Dubrovnik was about to be completed, but only half of it was constructed till the end of 2013.
-Because of its geographical location, city has excellent connection with Dalmatian islands: Brac, Hvar, Korcula and Vis.
-Nearest ferry is in Split, and relatively near is a ferry in the city Drvenik (50 km to the Southeast).
+Because of its geographical location, the city has an excellent connection with Dalmatian islands: Brac, Hvar, Korcula and Vis.
+The nearest ferry is in Split, and relatively near is a ferry in the city Drvenik (50 km to the Southeast).

 Radmanove Mlinice and the Gubavica waterfalls are also charming places.
 Radmanove Mlinice, located five kilometers up to the canyon of the Cetina river, is a picnic place, famous for its bread baked under the iron lid and fresh trout, caught from the river.
 The Cetina River is a great place for those, who like active holidays (white water rafting, canoeing and kayaking).
 Recreational and adventure activities in Omis also include: free climbing, cycling, tennis, football (soccer), basketball, 9-pin bowling, bocce, paragliding, beach volleyball, windsurfing, water-skiing, sea kayaking, water polo and scuba diving.

 We’ve visited Omis and Radmanove Mlinice.
 Even if we hadn’t planned all those activities, we have done them all in one day.